huggingface/transformers/docs/source/add_new_model.rst

 It is worth spending some time to create fitting model cards for each checkpoint.
 The model cards should highlight the specific characteristics of this particular checkpoint, *e.g.* On which dataset was the checkpoint pretrained/fine-tuned on?
-On what down-stream task should the model be used? and also include some code on how to correctly use the model.
+On what down-stream task should the model be used?
+And also include some code on how to correctly use the model.

 **(Optional) Add notebook**